conan-io/conan-io.github.io/_posts/2019-02-25-Extending-conan-with-hooks.markdown

 ## Using Hooks

-The Conan hooks are a Python scripts intended to extend the Conan functionalities and let users enhance the client behavior at determined points.
-To use them we would need to have the source code of the hook to be executed by Conan and get them activated with some commands.
+The Conan hooks are kind of Python modules intended to extend the Conan functionalities and let users enhance the client behavior at determined points.
+To use them we would need to have the source code of the hook to be executed by Conan and get them activated with some commands (see section below).

 Let's take a look to how to do this.

 ### Cloning a Hooks repository

-As stated in the documentation, hooks can be shared with ``conan config install``, making them part of the configuration and managing also its default activation.
+As stated in the documentation, hooks can be shared with ``conan config install``, making them part of the configuration and having them activated in the *conan.conf* by default.
 This mechanism is useful for those sharing the configuration all together but, what if you are developing a hook?, what if you want to have them versioned in their own repository?
 The mechanism proposed for this in the documentation is using ``git clone`` directly in the *~/.conan/hooks* directory using a subdirectory for them:

 ```
 $ cd ~/.conan/hooks